Little Harry was saying his prayers before climbing into bed. In a very soft voice, his mother said, “I can’t hear you!”

 Make them sincere.
 We must be genuine when we go to Him in prayer.
 Included in this part of our prayer life would be honesty and openness.
 God will not put up with trying to “hide the truth” when we call on Him for help.
 Trying to say “It’s Your will, Lord,” when we know it’s “our” wants, won’t work.
 Being open with God means that we must confess our sin and ask for Him to forgive and cleanse us when we pray.

 Make them specific.
 If you order an item on-line, it has a number to go with it.
 When we order from a menu, we “specify” what we want.
 Jesus said, “If you ask for anything” - implying a specific, identifiable item or need – “I will do it or get it for you.”
 Or, “Get to the point!”

 Prayer: Father, may we realize the power of prayer and the need to be simple, sincere and specific in our prayers.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 145:18 The Lord is near to all who call on him, to all who call on him in truth.
+Scripture for Today: Psalm 145:18 The Lord is near to all who call on Him, who call on Him in truth.